 The swimmer’s snorkel is made of the following parts:

 - A mouthpiece made of soft transparent silicone, which rests comfortably in the mouth.
 The mouthpiece features a purge valve at the bottom.
 At the top, it attaches to the breathing tube.

 - A stiff breathing tube made of PVC.
-It angles backwards at the middle of the tube.
+It angles backward at the middle of the tube.
 It has a round profile at the base then morphs into a rounded rectangle towards the top.

 - A head bracket.
 The middle part of the bracket wraps around the tube, keeping everything in place.
 The bracket ends in two curved branches that rest against the forehead.

 - An adjustable strap made of the same transparent silicone as the mouthpiece.
 The strap attaches at both ends of the head bracket and is adjustable.
 At each side of the bracket, a small button locks and unlocks the strap for adjustment.